The following policies are published on this page:

 If, however, this does not resolve the situation for you, you can make a formal complaint

 through The Community Council of Devon’ s two-stage complaints procedure.

 6. Making a complaint: Stage one

-In the first instance, your complaint will be dealt with by The Community Council of Devon’s Director of Operations.
-Therefore please put your complaint in writing and address it to:
+At stage 1 your complaint will be reviewed by our Deputy Chief Executive.
+Please put your complaint in writing and address it to:

 It will help us if you can submit your complaint in writing with as much detail as possible, including any supporting documents or information.
 This helps us to understand the complaint more fully and to respond better to it.
 In addition, if you have any suggestions about how to resolve your complaint, please include them.

 We treat all complaints seriously and you can expect to be treated with courtesy and fairness at all times.
 We will aim to resolve your complaint as quickly and as helpfully as possible.